hserio/Mutation-Prediction/README.md

 **Functionality**

 The Viral Mutation Prediction Tool is the starting point for a comprehensive software package to extract, preprocessing, training and mutation prediction from additional viral genomic data, not just from Sars-Cov-2.
-This toolkit is the starting point, this will have the Python pipeline build for extraction.
-This will prompt the user in the command line with a query for NCBI in the form of user-input for information such as the organism wanted, how many sequences, and if a specified date range is wanted.
+This toolkit is the starting point, this will have the Python pipeline built for extraction.
+This will prompt the user in the command line with a query for NCBI in the form of user input for information such as the organism wanted, how many sequences, and if a specified date range is wanted.
 It will also prompt the user if amino acid frequencies should be preserved and if so, how many significant figures.
-From this, it will retrieve the amount of sequences specified from NCBI, generate .csv files, and create boxplots to view amino acid frequencies.
+From this, it will retrieve the number of sequences specified from NCBI, generate .csv files, and create boxplots to view amino acid frequencies.

 **Features**